top of page

 These members have been solvent for at least four months (sometimes much longer), have taken the Steps using the conference materials at least once, are willing to guide at least one other solvent debtor through the Steps using the conference materials, have submitted at least one survey, and are registered for and participating in the current conference cycle.
 Our Step guides are our secondary leadership, specifically leading our fellows into solvency and into recovery through the 12 Steps and 12 Traditions of DA and BDA, along with the DA and BDA tools, promises, and Concepts.

-Qualifications for and services by our guest speakers:
+Qualifications for and services by our speakers:

-Both our steering committee and Step guides are qualified to serve as guest speakers, as are any other conference participants who:
+Both our steering committee and Step guides are qualified to serve as speakers, as are any other conference participants who:

 Are solvent, both at the time they commit to share and at the time they do share